 While I can be cynical, I love seeking out the opportunity in change.
 What on face value is a network with limited room for success can be a brilliant sales channel for your tourism business.

 In my opinion, now is a great time to take advantage of some of Facebook’s lesser-known advertising features that much of the tourism industry have been ignoring.

 Ask any digital marketer with experience: Facebook Ads are cheaper than Google.
 In fact, average cost per click for Facebook Ads in the US is $0.28, while Google AdWords is $2.32.
 These numbers vary based on location, competition and swathes of other factors, but it’s very unlikely you’ll ever see Facebook Ads more expensive than Google AdWords.

 Tourism marketers tell me “we never get results from Facebook Ads”, and they’re right.
 Most Facebook Ad campaigns are “spray and pray”, a hangover from the days of print advertising campaigns when “impressions” – eyes on ads – was about the most marketers aimed for.

 As I’ll show you, these days are long gone.
-Nowadays you can optimize your campaigns on any number of objectives; most importantly, getting a tour booking.
-These tour bookings can even come over the phone and you can still match this offline success to seeing an ad on Facebook.
+Nowadays you can optimize your campaigns on any number of objectives — most importantly, on getting a tour booking.
+These tour bookings can even come over the phone, and you can still match this offline success to seeing an ad on Facebook.

 50% of Facebook users find a brand’s Facebook page more useful than their website, and 95% of these people use the network for travel-related activities ahead of taking a vacation.
 This likely explains why you know your business can’t ignore Facebook.